Differentiable Logic Machines: Differentiable Logic Machine (DLM)

 \subsection{Logic Program Extraction}

-During evaluation and deployment, both the time and space complexity will increase quickly as the number of objects increases.
-To speed up inference and have an interpretable model, we post-process the trained model to extract the logical formula instead of using it directly.
+During evaluation and deployment, both the time and space complexity will increase quickly as the number of constants increases.
+To speed up inference and have an interpretable model, we post-process the trained model to extract the logical formulas instead of using it directly.
 For each used module, we replace the Gumbel-softmax \eqref{eq:gumbelsoftmax} by an argmax to choose the predicates deterministically.
-The fuzzy operations can then be replaced by their corresponding Boolean ones. \mz{ Formula extraction can be done recursively from the output of the model.
-All the non-selected inputs predicates coming from the previous layer do not need to be computed.
-A graph containing only the selected predicates is built from the output to the input predicate. } The extracted interpretable model can then operate on Boolean tensors, which further saves space and computation time.
+The fuzzy operations can then be replaced by their corresponding Boolean ones.
+Formula extraction can be done recursively from the output of the model.
+All the non-selected input predicates coming from the previous layer do not need to be computed.
+A graph containing only the selected predicates is built from the output to the input predicates.
+The extracted interpretable model can then operate on Boolean tensors, which further saves space and computation time.